jonnonz1/nz-statute-book/acts/public/1977/remuneration-authority-act-1977.md

 (2) Every person commits an offence and shall be liable on summary conviction to imprisonment for a term not exceeding 3 months or to a fine not exceeding $1,000 or to both who wilfully acts in contravention of subsection (1).

 ### 10 Remuneration and travelling allowances
-(1) The Authority is hereby declared to be a statutory Board within the meaning of the Fees and Travelling Allowances Act 1951.
+(1) The Authority is hereby declared to be a statutory board within the meaning of the Fees and Travelling Allowances Act 1951.
 (2) There shall be paid out of money appropriated by Parliament for the purpose to the members of the Authority remuneration by way of fees, salary, or allowances and travelling allowances and expenses in accordance with the Fees and Travelling Allowances Act 1951, and the provisions of that Act shall apply accordingly.

 ### 11 Staff of Authority
-There shall from time to time be appointed by the chief executive of the Department of Labour such employees of the Department as may be necessary to enable the Authority to exercise its functions and powers.
+There shall from time to time be appointed by the chief executive of the Department of Labour such employees of the department as may be necessary to enable the Authority to exercise its functions and powers.

 ### 12 Functions of Authority
 (1) The functions of the Authority shall be—